 Students should not arrive before 8:00 a.m.
-Students arriving between 8:00 and 8:20 should report to the playgrounds on good weather days or to assigned rooms on inclement weather days.
-Students cannot leave school grounds after they have arrived.
-Only students who have passes or who are requested by teachers may enter the building between 8:00 and 8:20 a.m.
+Students arriving between 8:00 and 8:20 should report to the playground or cafeteria (if inclement weather).
+Students cannot leave school grounds once they have arrived.
+Only students who have passes or are requested by teachers may enter the building between 8:00 and 8:20 a.m.
 After 3:30 p.m., only students who have official school business or who are participating in supervised activities should be in the building.